 And see one such post and crossbar sticking out of the raspberry patch of my friends in Corvallis, Oregon here:

-I grow my raspberries without support, however.
+I grow most of my raspberries without support, however.
 I’m in good company.
 My mother-in-law grows her raspberries without support up in the Willamette Valley of Oregon, and my mother grows her raspberries the same way in the San Gabriel Valley of Southern California.

 I don’t find the need for support structures for raspberries.
 The main downside of no support is that some canes will droop and some berries will touch the ground.
 (Varieties differ in how well they stand up or droop.)